NoodlePlexium/Bybit-Spot-History/README.md

 # Bybit-Spot-History
-A Python script that retrieves spot candlestick data from Bybit and saves it to csv
+A Python script that retrieves spot candlestick data from Bybit and saves it to a csv

 To download spot data: